FAQ

 If you are going to take an online course, we advise you set aside a specific time in your week to devote to the course, and stick to that schedule.
 Whether it’s late at night, early in the morning or over your work lunch break, make that time your online course time and try not to deviate from that schedule.

 There are two types of students who will have credit from other colleges and universities on their transcripts.
-The first are UO students who started as a traditional freshman who may have college credit completed through a program through their high school.
+The first are UO students who started as a traditional first year student who may have college credit completed through a program through their high school.
 These students may have also decided to take classes over the summer at a school close to home and have those credits to transfer in.
 These students usually don’t have to worry about this type of credit limit.

 The second type are UO students who started their college education at another school but then transferred their credits to UO with the intention of completing their degree here.
 This is the population that is most likely to be affected in this case.